Of all the questions investors ask me, I get this one more than any other:

 - What would you do if you could never work again?

 Reserves are important at any age and any income level.
-A common goal is to have enough cash accessible to cover three or more months of expenses should you ever need it.
+A common goal is to have enough cash accessible to cover 3+ months of expenses should you ever need it.
 While cash in retirement accounts isn’t impossible to access (and some types of accounts are more liquid than others), a savings account is a good place to start.

 How to Save Money to Invest